-Ancient cultures used the natural power of sound and music to influence states of consciousness both for religious ceremonies and to increase psychological and physical health.
-Today, the idea that sound can affect consciousness is widely accepted.
+Ancient cultures used the natural power of sound and music to influence states of consciousness for religious ceremonies and to increase psychological and physical health.

-Several researchers found that 17th and 18th century composers encoded certain harmonics into their pieces, which are tones that resonate high above the audible music.
-Leading edge brain research suggests the neurons of the brain resonate to these harmonics, leading to a state of health, healing and greater personal awareness.
+Several 17th and 18th century composers encoded certain harmonics into their pieces, which are tones that resonate high above the audible music.
+Current rain research shows the neurons of the brain resonate to these harmonics, leading to a state of health, healing and greater personal awareness.

-Georgi Lozanov, a Bulgarian physician and psychologist, incorporated this music into his system of learning called Suggestopedia or Suggestology in Europe and Superlearning® in the U.S. Lozanov found that people performing supernormal feats of memory had a relaxed state of body during their heightened state of mind.
-Their brain waves were at alpha and their heartbeat was slowed.
-He experimented with classical music to induce that relaxed state (which was much easier than having his subjects practice years of mental yoga, meditation, and mind control to get the same results).
+Georgi Lozanov, a Bulgarian physician and psychologist, incorporated this music into his system of learning called

+Suggestopedia or Suggestology in Europe and Superlearning® in the U.S. Lozanov found that people performing supernormal feats of memory had a relaxed state of body during their heightened state of mind.
+Their brain waves were in alpha, He experimented with classical music to induce that relaxed state (which was much easier than having his subjects practice years of mental yoga, meditation, and mind control to get the same results).

-Lozanov studied the baroque composers-Vivaldi, Telemann, Corelli, Handel-and found that the slower sections (largo sections) of their music induce a meditative state.
+Lozanov studied the baroque composers-Vivaldi, Telemann, Corelli, Handel-and found that the slower sections (largo) of their music induces a meditative state.
 Each of these sections of music has 60 beats to the minute which slows the heartbeat and relaxes the body while leaving the mind alert.

 Lozanov's next step was to study rhythm and learning.
 Material presented at one second intervals was retained at a rate of 20%.
 Using five second intervals, the retention rate jumped to 30%.
 Going to ten seconds intervals, the retention rate rose to 40%.
 Americans using the Lozanov system found that the eight second cadencing was most effective.
-To learn more about the Lozanov method, read Superlearning© by Sheila Ostrander and Lynn Schroeder.